Yes, people still use Blogger. Over 353,000 live websites are running on it right now, according to BuiltWith.

 Best part?
 You can start for free and upgrade as you go.

 If ultimate control is more your thing, self-hosted WordPress might be your way!
-With this option, you get to pick your own domain name, and web host and access loads of plugins and themes for personalizing your site just the way you like it.
+With this option, you get to pick your own domain name and web host and access loads of plugins and themes for personalizing your site just the way you like it.

-This one’s popular among serious bloggers and online entrepreneurs, as it’s used by 43.3% of all websites.
-But keep in mind that some investment will be needed upfront.
+This one’s popular among serious bloggers and online entrepreneurs, as WordPress is currently used by 42.2% of all websites.

 Wrapping Up